w0r7h/w0r7h.github.io/_posts/2023-09-09-twomillion.md

 We can see that it is true if we access: `http://2million.htb/api/v1/admin/auth`.

-# Foothold
+## Foothold

 The endpoint, `/api/v1/admin/vpn/generate`, it's the only one that it seems like interacting with the operating system.
 Why?
 Because the endpoint generates a vpn for a user and this vpn needs to be saved in the system to be able to work.
 Another good hint is that we can interact with it.

-Trying a few command injections with the (https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Command%20Injection#exploits) we get a command injection vulnerability once we had `"username": "admin;ls -la;"`.
+Trying a few [command injections](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Command%20Injection#exploits) we get a command injection vulnerability once we had `"username": "admin;ls -la;"`.

 ![](burp_rce.png)